itschaindev/itschaindev.github.io/aboutme.md

 Trying to find the balance between being social and solitude.

-Over last 3 years, I have been involved in blockchain space.
+I am involved in blockchain space.
 Which pointed me to my true interest: cryptography!

 Two causes that I deeply care about are Privacy and Climate Change.